gem-pasteur/macsyfinder/doc/source/user_guide/functioning.rst

     from the two genes with hits (system-wise, or gene-specific parameter).
     The `loner` components may form a cluster on their own.

-3. Clusters are used to "fill up" systems according to the quorum (see function :func:`macsypy.system.match`).
-   In this step, the **quorum** criteria for the system's assessment are checked according to the model's definition: the `min_genes_required` and `min_mandatory_genes_required` thresholds must be reached.
-   In the case of the `single-locus system` search mode (default), each cluster in addition to potential loners are evaluated for system assessment separately.
-   In the case of the `multiple-loci system` search mode (``multi_loci=True``), each cluster and all possible combinations of clusters are confronted to the quorum of the system being examined.
-   The clusters that fulfill the quorum are reported in the `all_systems.txt` and `all_systems.tsv` output files (see :ref:`outputs`).
-   The clusters that do not fulfill the quorum are reported in the `rejected_clusters.txt` output file.

-The above three steps are reiterated for each system being searched.
+The above two steps are reiterated for each system being searched.
 Once done, the :ref:`next step <combinatorial-exploration>` is performed.

 For *unordered* datasets:
 -------------------------